LucasDelfino92/morrowindsharp/readme.md

 I tried to keep the amount of recommended mods relatively short and to the point.
 Most guides include a *huge* amount of graphic mods (retextures and mesh improvements), whereas I prefer to focus on specific graphical tweaks or visual effects that add to the game instead of changing what's already there.

-There are 75 recommended (a.k.a. "essential") mods, totalling 23 plugins.
+There are roughly 85 recommended (a.k.a. "essential") mods, totalling 25 plugins.
 For people who love to mod their games, there are a total of 210 mods and 75 plugins.

 ### How much space do I need to install these mods?